libremfg/rhize-docs/content/reference/gql-types.md

 - `description`, a `String`.
 - `effectiveEnd`, a `DateTime`

-The `materialActual` also has complex fields describing associated manufacturing objects, for example, an array of associated `MaterialLot` objects, the `MaterialDefinition` object, and so on.
+The `materialActual` also has complex fields describing associated manufacturing objects.
+For example, its fields include the array of associated `MaterialLot` objects, the `MaterialDefinition` object, and so on.
 All objects in the database have relationships to other objects.

 ## Scalar filters